iboldurev/react-native-template-airbnb/README.md

-# :flexed-biceps: React Native Airbnb Template
+# :muscle: React Native Airbnb Template

 > Clean and minimalist React Native template for a quick start.